Code-Institute-Submissions/milestone-project-one-8/README.md

 All content in the 'About' and 'Services' section was written by me and then cross checked for accuracy and validation by my brother and his business partner.

+The logo was supplied by my brothers friend - Matthew Barnes - who is a graphic designer.
+His page can be found [here.](http://www.mzbarnes.com/)

 ### Media

 Images were taken from [Pexels](https://www.pexels.com/) and also [Adobe Stock](https://stock.adobe.com/ie/).